 Why do you need Leh to Nubra Valley Service?

 The rates or private taxis in Ladakh for a two day trip to Nubra Valley covering Diskit and Hunder is about Rs 10,000.
 If you include Turtuk in the trip, it adds about Rs 4000 in the taxi prices.
-If you add Panamik and Sumur villages, the taxi rates
+If you add Panamik and Sumur villages, the taxi rates increase further.

 By now way, the private taxies in Ladakh are cheap.
-Hence, people on a low budget need to find alternate ways to travel to Nubra Valley from Leh without spending too much of money.
+Hence, people on a low budget need to find alternate ways to travel to Nubra Valley from Leh without spending too much money.
 So, what are your options for sightseeing in Ladakh to the places like Nubra Valley, Pangong Tso or Nubra Valley on a budget?

 Thankfully, as so many people visit Ladakh in the season time, the roads are filled with tourists.
 You can always find travel partners in Changspa road area or Leh main market area to share taxi costs with them.
 The taxis to cover tourist attraction places near Leh will not cost you much.
-So, even if you get a couple of people you can afford the taxi for local Leh sightseeing.
+So, even if you get a couple of people, you can afford the taxi for local Leh sightseeing.

 However, if you want to make a trip to Nubra Valley from Leh, you will have to spend Rs 10,000 – Rs 15000 for the taxi.
 Even if you get five people to share the cost of this private taxi to Nubra Valley, it means you have to spend Rs about Rs 2000 – 3000 each for a two day trip to Nubra Valley from Leh in a private taxi.